 Select the a two-column range, where the column1 is for the Stage in ascending order, and the second column for the number of scenarios associated to the stage.

-Specify the cell in which to write the "WBSP STSC" function.
+Place function in cell: Specify the cell in which to write the "WBSP\STSC" function.

-Set button:

-Place the function in the spreadsheet.
+Set button: Place the function in the spreadsheet.

-None button:

-Delete the selected cell.
+None button: Delete the selected cell.

-Page Reports
+Tab Reports